Designing-Hope/designing-hope.github.io/index.md

 #### Community Feedback

-This book seeks to reflect the community it serves.
-It thrives on feedback.
+This book seeks to reflect the community it serves and thrives on feedback.
 I'd be honored if you reviewed the book _(on Goodreads)_ or <a href="mailto:info@hopeful.design">reached out</a> with your thoughts.

 <a href="https://www.goodreads.com/book/show/56139631-designing-hope" class="btn">Review &rsaquo;</a>